 Santa Maria della Grazie church with The Last Supper is one of the must-see places in Milan.
 So, make sure you book tickets to see the painting beforehand as the entry is strictly regulated.
 You can visit the church anytime, especially during the night the church glows.
 The terracotta and brick architecture, with great works of art on the walls and roofs, you will be mesmerized by the beauty of the church.
 Revered by Catholics, this magnificent church is one of the most popular Milan tourist attractions.

-Quick Tip: Book your ticket in advance to see da Vinci’s praised masterpiece.
+Book your ticket in advance to see da Vinci’s praised masterpiece.

 10. Basilica of Sant’Ambrogio